JeremyMet/matrix_bot/README.md

 There is a clear distinction between *process_msg_active* and *process_msg_passive* methods.
 The former is called through a *"tbot $MODULE_NAME"* instruction (entered in the room where the module is set up) while the latter processes other messages (what we name passive listening).

+Decorator @module.login_check_dec in front of *both process_msg_active* and *process_msg_passive* methods prevent them from processing bot own messages.
+Nonetheless, this decorator can be removed (it may be sometimes useful to listen to the bot's own words).

 Then, the matrix object is created.
 It will load login information (server/login/password) from *config.json* file.
 One can finally add rooms and services before running matrix_os bot (*matrix_obj.spawn()*).